-A long bike ride along the Alps 2 Ocean Chcle Trail took me past canals and stunning lakes on the way to Twizel.
+A long bike ride along the Alps 2 Ocean Cycle Trail took me past canals and stunning lakes on the way to Twizel.

-Getting up a little later than I wanted, I had a fantastic pancake breakfast at The Greedy Cow, then returned to my room to finish packing for the day.
-With my pack being shuttled to Twizel, I only needed to carry with me food for the day.
+Getting up a little later than I wanted, I had a fantastic pancake breakfast at The Greedy Cow, then returned to my room to finish packing.
+With my pack being shuttled to Twizel, I only needed to carry with me snacks for the day.
 I also brought a large bottle of soda (the Four Square had non-caffeinated Coke Zero, which was a nice treat), and my electronics and toiletries bags, just in case.

-From Lake Tekapo to Twizel, Te Araroa follows the Alps 2 Ocean Cycle Trail, which starts at the base of Aoraki / Mount Cook (the tallest mountain in New Zealand), and travels to the Pacific Ocean.
-This is why a bike ride is feasible for today: the TA is actually on a bike path the whole day.
+From Lake Tekapo to Twizel, Te Araroa mostly follows the Alps 2 Ocean Cycle Trail, which starts at the base of Aoraki / Mount Cook (the tallest mountain in New Zealand), and travels to the Pacific Ocean.
+This is why a bike ride is feasible for today: the TA is actually on a bike path most of the day.

 I left my pack in the hostel’s baggage room, and headed out shortly after 9 am.
 After quickly crossing the highway (with very little traffic on it this early in the day), I joined the A2O, following a neighborhood road to its end, and the paved road turned to a gravel path.
 This was a bit nerve-wracking, since this was initially quite a steep downhill, and for me, it was a delicate balancing act between keeping enough speed to not fall over, and going slow enough to not run off the trail.
 The gravel was also a complicating factor.
 But, I managed to survive that, and that was really the only slightly scary section of trail today.
 Good to get it out of the way early, I guess.